How Long Does it Take Weed to Leave Your System After Smoking?

 Here’s the tricky part: how long weed stays in your system depends on a few things, like:

-How often you smoke: First-timer?
+• How often you smoke: First-timer?
 Casual weekender?
-Daily bedtime-joint-like-it’s-chamomile-tea-er?
 Frequency matters.

-Your body type: More body fat = more places for THC to get comfy.
+• Your body type: More body fat = more places for THC to settle into.

-Your metabolism: That friend who “just processes things fast” (eye roll)?
-Yeah, she might clear it out sooner.
+• Your metabolism: That friend who “just processes things fast” (eye roll)?
+Yeah, she might actually clear it sooner.

-How much you smoked: A puff or a full-on rotation?
+• How much you smoked: A lil puff or a full-on stoner session?
 (Be honest.
 We’re all friends here.)

-So here’s a very general breakdown based on the kind of drug test:
+So, here’s a very general breakdown based on the kind of drug test you’re going to take:

 Blood Test: